RPM Logix’s Secret to Relaxation Through RPM & CCM

 Eat a healthy and balanced diet– Eating healthy foods regularly will provide the nutrients your body needs to balance out hormones and lower stress.
 Meals that focus on non-starchy veggies, whole grains, lean proteins, and healthy fats not only provide energy but also contribute to a stronger immune system that can help repair the damage from stress.

-Stay physically active– All movement counts, from a walk to dancing, swimming, marching in place, playing sports and everything in between, staying physically active can help regulate hormones and contribute to a better night’s sleep to help repair the body.
+Stay physically active– All movement counts, from a walk to dancing, swimming, marching in place, playing sports, and everything in between, staying physically active can help regulate hormones and contribute to a better night’s sleep to help repair the body.

-Practice meditation or breathing exercises– These techniques are available to everyone and everywhere they are simple and can have a very positive impact for managing those feelings of stress.
+Practice meditation or breathing exercises– These techniques are available to everyone and everywhere they are simple and can have a very positive impact on managing those feelings of stress.
 These techniques help reduce heart rate and make us feel calmer and more relaxed.

-Seek mental counseling– Mental therapy is a great place to express your feelings, thoughts, concerns, and receive feedback on how to handle it or learn to cope with it.
+Seek mental counseling– Mental therapy is a great place to express your feelings, thoughts, and concerns, and receive feedback on how to handle it or learn to cope with it.

 Schedule activities you enjoy– We all have busy lives and it is very common to give priority to everything except ourselves, adding activities you enjoy to your calendar allows you to fill up your cup and contributes to lowering stress, things such as going on a hike, inviting a friend to for a coffee, getting a massage, taking time to journal, or taking a long bath are all things that contribute to mental health, lower stress, and improve quality of life.